 - Autonomous Expenditures:

-- all the components of aggregate expenditure, which do not vary with national income; these include autonomous consumption, investment, government, and export expenditures
+- the sum of the components of aggregate expenditure that do not vary with national income; these include autonomous consumption, investment, government, and export expenditures

 - Consumption Function: